K3 visa requirements for non-US spouses

 In this way, by applying for an immigrant visa prior to your arrival in the United States, you will not need to suffer the uncertainty of travelling to the US to await the outcome of your immigrant application – and you may not need to wait any longer than you would for a K3 visa.

-An L1 visa is for employees of multinational employers looking to transfer from an overseas office to a US affiliated office, while a H1B visa is for graduate level employees undertaking a job role in a speciality occupation for a US employer.
+The O-1 visa is for individuals with exceptional ability in their professional field, while the L1 visa is for employees of multinational employers looking to transfer from an overseas office to a US affiliated office, and the H1B visa is for graduate level employees undertaking a job role in a speciality occupation for a US employer.